1. Do I need to buy a license or rights to the Omaha System in order to use it?

 There are as many answers to that question as there are learners.
 Some practitioners, educators, and students apply the Omaha System accurately and consistently in a few weeks, and others need several months.
 Each and every learner must become an active participant in the process and invest time, commitment, repetition, and work.
 There is no magic wand to bypass the basic steps or to have someone else be responsible for the learner’s thinking or learning.
 If learners receive appropriate mentoring and feel a sense of ownership, their learning curve will become faster and easier.

 Each user site has a unique set of circumstances with numerous driving and restraining forces.
-However, unwavering management support, a sense of teamwork, the presence of a champion(s), and commitment to evaluation and maintenance are four of the most important contributing factors.
+However, unwavering management support, a sense of teamwork, the presence of a champion(s)/super users, and commitment to evaluation and maintenance are four of the most important contributing factors.
 Strong leaders contribute to success.
-It is ideal if at least one person becomes a “superstar”, is passionate about the Omaha System, and understands the site’s vision for practice, documentation, and information management.
+It is ideal if at least one person becomes a “superstar”, is passionate about the Omaha System, is skilled using the site’s electronic health record (EHR), and understands the site’s vision for practice, documentation, and information management.
 Managers and champions need to maintain the vision, develop a quality improvement action plan, and facilitate the use of data and information.
+User sites can purchase a variety of EHRs.
+It is the customer’s responsibility to evaluate and select commercially-available software that includes the actual Omaha System, encourages correct use, and is user-friendly.
+Software vendors who have experience with Omaha System-based EHRs are listed on Links.

 Yes.
 The Omaha System has been updated numerous times since 1975.
 In 2001, a 12-member, international Board of Directors was formed with representatives who have diverse practice, education, research, and automation expertise related to the Omaha System.
 One purpose of this Board is to develop an action plan to review and revise the Omaha System on an ongoing basis, reflecting the results of current research, experiences of national and international expert users, the work of the Minnesota Omaha System Users Group, and all suggestions.
 More details about the current version of the Omaha System are described in Appendix B. A similar multi-step, triangulated approach will be initiated for the next revision before the Omaha System book is published again.